 For the past 15 years, the Brookings Blum Roundtable has explored various facets of global poverty, with an emphasis on how technology and innovation can be harnessed to tackle some of the world’s most pressing development challenges.

-To find out more about past roundtable forums—including agendas, participant lists, conference reports and other resources—please explore each year’s theme below.
+To find out more about past roundtable forums—including agendas, participant lists, conference reports and other resources—please explore each year’s theme below or see all related content here.

 On July 31-August 2, 2019, the Global Economy and Development Program at Brookings hosted its 16th annual Brookings Blum Roundtable on Global Poverty.
 This year’s roundtable considered what narrative and practical proposals will not only maintain current levels of U.S. development leadership and investments, which have remained static in recent years, but respond appropriately to rising global challenges.

 On August 1-3, 2018, the Global Economy and Development Program at Brookings hosted its 15th annual Brookings Blum Roundtable on Global Poverty.
 Experts continued the conversation from August 2017 on challenges to and opportunities for U.S. foreign assistance and global leadership.